mathewgomas-alfred/mathewgomas.io/reference_manual/filters/adjust.rst

 Levels
 ------

-This filter allows you to directly modify the levels of the tone-values of an image, by manipulating sliders for highlights, midtones and shadows. you can even set an output and input range of tones for the image.
+This filter allows you to directly modify the levels of the tone-values of an image, by manipulating sliders for highlights, midtones and shadows.
+You can even set an output and input range of tones for the image.
 A histogram is displayed to show you the tonal distribution.
 The default shortcut for levels filter is :kbd:`Ctrl + L` .

 .. image:: /images/en/Levels-filter.png